MohamedAsfar/Customer-Churn-Detection-/README.md

 - The credit cards are categorized into four groups namely Blue, Gold, Silver and Platinum with Blue being the most.
 - The customers were more attracted during week 36 which denotes that the bank might have given extra coupons, gifts during this time
 - Age is found to be normally distributed
+- The higher they spend annually, the customers are more likely to remain
+- After 2-3 months of inactivity, the customers are more likely to leave
+- The higher the credit limit is, the customers are more likely to remain
+- Almost all churned customers used their cards below 100 times

 ## Data Partition